Economic Resilience Initiative

 Contact

-Financial classes, workshops, coaching, and resources to help women and families build economic stability and empowerment, with many offered in both English and Spanish.
+Financial classes, workshops, coaching, and resources to help women and families build economic stability and empowerment.
 Also provides financial training for domestic violence service providers.

 YWCA’s Economic Resilience Initiative offers a variety of resources for individuals to build skills and confidence with their personal finances.
 Includes financial workshops for domestic violence (DV) survivors, as well as training for community service providers.